How to shorten time to value with better user onboarding

 You'd probably give up and spend the night on the couch, maybe staying up late to research alternative companies, and leave a scathing review of your experience online.

-In this scenario, you bought a bed—but you certainly aren't getting a comfy night's sleep.
+In this scenario, you bought a bed - but you certainly aren't getting a comfy night's sleep.

 SaaS products are a bit like flat-pack furniture that needs to be assembled before the buyer can experience value.
 SaaS customers must also wait to experience the value of their new purchase.
-It's this delay—known as time to value or TTV—that makes churn such a common problem among SaaS companies.
+It's this delay - known as time to value or TTV - that makes churn such a common problem among SaaS companies.

 What is time to value?

-2. Long time to value
+Why reducing time to value matters

 The longer your time to value, the more customer turnover you'll see.
 People have limited patience and if they don't reach that aha moment quickly, they're likely to feel that their time is being wasted.
 If they've already paid for your product, that's time and money spent on little visible return.